NREL/hive/README.md

     > pip install pytest

-to load hive as a command line application in your conda environment:
+to load hive as a command line application along with all dependencies into your conda environment:

     > git clone https://github.com/NREL/hive.git
     > cd hive